 If the infestation is really bad, you may have to remove some overly covered limbs or leaves.
 Crepe Myrtles being deciduous, you can wait till the winter to treat them as all the leaves will fall off and you will only have the limbs to clean.

-Stay ahead of this aggravating situation by catching any sight of sooty mold EARLY as possible.
+Stay ahead of this aggravating situation by catching any sight of black sooty mold EARLY as possible.
 It’s relatively easy to treat but can be a huge hassle if left to spread.
 It can also lead to the loss of a prized tree or shrub in your landscape!